Dr. Erwin Offers ‘Brain Health’ Tips for the New YearDecember 30, 2019 10:14 am

 For many, a new year means another shot at meeting self-improvement goals.
 No matter what promises you plan to keep or habits you hope to break in the New Year, Dr. April A. Erwin, a board certified neurologist at The NeuroMedical Center, challenges you to commit to making better brain health a top priority.
-To this end, Dr. Erwin offers six recommendations to improve overall neurologic health.
+Dr. Erwin offers six recommendations to improve overall neurologic health in 2020.

 In addition to its well-known lung and cardiovascular disease risks, smoking also increases oxidative stress and inflammation within the central nervous system and is a risk factor for stroke as well as neurologic autoimmune diseases such as multiple sclerosis.
 Many smoking cessation aids are available.
 Talk to your physician, or visit www.smokefree.gov for more information.